jgato/jgato/random_docs/Debugging monitoring stack-part-II.md

-# Performing monitoring stack
+# Prometheus scrape intervals and performance

-In this chapter we will play with some tuning trying to get better performance on the monitoring stack.
-Better performing because of we will configure it to make a less intensive work about collecting metrics from the different services.
+In this tutorial I will play with some tuning trying to get better performance on the monitoring stack.
+The experiment consists on lowering the scraping frequency  to make a less intensive work about collecting metrics from the different services.
+Special focus on how these intervals affect to 'Kubelet'.
+Kubelet/cAdvisor exposes metrics about Pods, Memory, etc.

-This is just testing to dig into the Prometheus/node_exporter performance.
+This is just testing to dig into the Prometheus and Kubelet performance.
 It is nothing recommended/official/supported.
 Just a test experiment.

 The experiment will consist on getting the following metrics:

 * Get the pods more CPU consuming during the last 30m

-* Get the '/system/slice' CPU consuming to have the global slice consumption and 'kubelet', during the last 30m
+* Get the '/system/slice' CPU consuming to have the global slice consumption and '/system/slice/kubelet.service', during the last 30m

 We will take this metrics with:

-* A clean cluster and A cluster with a big number of pods running.
+* A clean cluster and a cluster with a big number of pods running.

   * Default monitoring stack configuration

-  * Double scrap time for the metrics for 'node_exporter'

   * Double all the scraping times

-Why we make special interest on doubling 'node_exporter' scrape interval? 'node_exporter' takes metrics about Pods, Containers, Memory Used by these, etc. These metrics are extracted from 'kubelet' cAdvisory, so,'kubelet' is very affected by Prometheus gathering metrics.
+Why we make special interest on  performance of Kubelet?
+Kubelet/cAdvisor takes metrics about Pods, Containers, Memory Used by these, etc. Specially on environments very loaded, Kubelet CPU consumption would be very affected, it is been queried too frequent.

+Why we make special interest on performance of Prometheus?
+It is the core of all the monitoring stack.
 From Prometheus there are many different scrape_intervals, most of them set to 30s.
+Scraping more frequent should affect to CPU consumed.
+Scraping on loaded environments should affect also, because of more data is retrieved.

-To increase this is not easy because configuration is managed by operators.
+To change scrape intervals  is not an easy task.
+This configuration is managed by operators.
 If you are using an OpenShift Red Hat supported environment, you cannot change that without breaking the support.
 Changing these intervals would affect other Openshift metrics/alarms and also the auto scaling feature.
 It is out of the scope of this tutorial to find out which value is better.

 How we are burning the cluster?
 In a previous [tutorial](https://github.com/jgato/jgato/blob/main/random_docs/Debugging%20monitoring%20stack%20on%20Openshift.md) I explained how I use kube-burner.

 The infrastructure I am using for the experiment:

-OCP Standard Cluster with 3 Master and 2 Workers
+OCP Standard Cluster (baremetal) with 3 Master and 2 Workers

 ![](assets/2022-06-16-09-41-59-image.png)

-The workers, where I will take most of results, are just vms with 16 cores and 32.00 GiB.
+The workers, where I will take most of results, are just vms with 16 cores and 32.00 GiB, on a baremetal server.

 Following we show the results of the experiment.
 At the end of the document I show how I have managed to 'hack' the monitoring stack to change the metrics.